flare-foundation/docs/docs/infra/data/deploying.md

 All the important contracts are verified on the [Blocks Explorer](../../user/block-explorer.md).
 The main smart contract repo is referenced in the [Developer Docs](../../dev/index.md) section.

-### What are the important contracts I need to be aware of to be a price provider?
+### What are the important contracts I need to be aware of to be a data provider?

 1. The most important is the `PriceSubmitter` where you submit prices.
 It also has links to the below contracts.
 2. `FtsoRegistry`: Holds information about specific FTSOs, their symbols, indices and addresses.
 3. `FTSOManager`: Holds epoch and voting related configuration data and oversees all FTSOs, also gives access to additional useful contracts such as `Inflation and` `Supply` contracts.
-4. `VoterWhitelister`: The contract where a price provider list themselves to submit prices.
+4. `VoterWhitelister`: The contract where a data provider list themselves to submit prices.

-### How much does it cost to submit prices as price provider?
+### How much does it cost to submit prices as a data provider?

 Price submissions and reveals are currently discounted on Songbird and it costs approximately 3-4 SGB per day if all the submission and reveal transactions are successful.